nkpz/cryptodog-webclient/README.md

 ### Usage
 A Chrome extension will be available soon.

 Until then, you can either build your own extension from source, or run Cryptodog from our hosted client at https://cryptodog.github.io/cryptodog-webclient.
-Note that once extensions are released for most major browsers, this will likely be removed as an option.

 ### Differences from Cryptocat
 * Dark theme with more contrast, easier on eyes